 just recently rotated off the Children's Hospital Board for Palmetto Health Richland

 Hospital.
-For the past 17 years he has also served as the Team Dentist for The University
+For the past 17 years he served as the Team Dentist for the University of

-Richard Litwin received a B.A. in economics from USC in 1984 and a J.D. from Emory
+Richard Litwin received a B.A. in economics from South Carolina in 1984 and a J.D.

-University in 1987.
-He has over 20 years of experience practicing law in the state
+from Emory University in 1987.
+He has more than 20 years of experience practicing

-of Georgia.
-Richard started his legal career at the State of Georgia Attorney General's
+law in Georgia.
+Richard started his legal career at the State of Georgia Attorney

-office and subsequently went into private practice in Atlanta.
-He now owns The Litwin
+General's office and subsequently went into private practice in Atlanta.
+He owns The

-Law Firm, P.C. of Atlanta where he specializes in local and state tax disputes.
-He
+Litwin Law Firm, P.C. of Atlanta where he specializes in local and state tax disputes.

-has earned many accolades, including being named one of Georgia's Super Lawyers in
+He has earned many accolades, including being named one of Georgia's Super Lawyers

-the area of tax law for the past 4 years in a row.
+in the area of tax law for the past four years in a row.

 John Logue received his B.S. in biology in 1964 and M.S. in 1966 from the University